Hack3rz-Official/annotation-web-service/training-service/README.md

 Finally, the function should be running at ```http://127.0.0.1:8085/api/v1/training```

 ## Running Tests
 Run the following command to execute all tests within the `/test` folder.
 Make sure you activate the virtual environment and install the dependencies first.
+Make sure the Mongo DB is running locally before executing the tests.
 ```
-python3 -m unittest discover test
+python3 -m unittest discover
 ```